To say that the past year has changed many aspects of our lives would be a gross understatement.

 Artificial Intelligence

 Artificial intelligence, while having existed for a while, has not yet been perfected.
 Yet, savvy marketers have already started finding ways to use the technology to their advantage.
+We’re now looking at the development of solutions such as Atlas UP, which will make it easy for in-house marketers in large enterprises to optimize their campaigns.

 In a study conducted by Gartner a few years ago, it was predicted that by 2020, artificial intelligence will be widely used in almost every major software product or service.